- Do I have to pay a membership fee to compete in GTA AM Tour events?

 Air Canada Tour Championship – Qualification Requirements

-Spots in the Air Canada Tour Championship will be secured by the following criteria:
+Players are eligible to compete, for points and prizing, in the Air Canada Tour Championship based on the following criteria:

 - Players who play a minimum of five rounds of golf with The Tour during the 2018 season.
 Majors count as two rounds.

-- Spots will also be provided to players who have not yet registered (must be on the waiting list) but have finished in the top seven (after the Bigwin tournament) in their respective Flights.
+- Players who have not yet registered (must be on the Notify Me list) but have finished in the top seven (after the Bigwin tournament) in their respective Flights.

 25. What is The Tour's weather policy?